- See the most famous sights of Madrid on a guided walk

 - Travel the pilgrimage route and stop at beautiful locales in Galicia

-|Day 1||Arrival in Madrid - Evening Tapas Tour||Madrid|
+|Day 1||Arrive in Madrid, Evening Tapas Experience||Madrid|

-|Day 2||Madrid City Tour - Ham Carving & Flamenco Show||Madrid|
+|Day 2||Madrid City Walk, Jamón Carving & Flamenco Show||Madrid|

-|Day 3||Drive From Madrid to León - Tour Salamanca||León|
+|Day 3||Drive to León, Explore Salamanca||León|

-|Day 4||Drive From León to Ribeira Sacra - Stop in Astorga||Monforte de Lemos area|
+|Day 4||Drive to Ribeira Sacra via Astorga||Monforte de Lemos area|

-|Day 5||Boat Tour of Ribeira Sacra - Drive to Vigo||Vigo|
+|Day 5||Boat Excursion in Ribeira Sacra, Drive to Vigo||Vigo|

-|Day 6||Drive From Vigo to Santiago on the Camellia Route||Santiago de Compostela|
+|Day 6||Drive to Santiago via the Camellia Route||Santiago de Compostela|

 |Day 8||Depart Spain|

+After the workshop, you'll return to your hotel to rest.
+Then in the evening, you'll head to the Corral de la Moreria for a flamenco show.
 The Corral might be the most famous tablao (live flamenco venue) in the country.
-But it's more than a popular dance hall; ever since it opened its doors in 1956 it has hosted performances by some of the most accomplished flamenco performers in the world.
+But it's more than a popular dance hall; ever since it opened its doors in 1956, it has hosted performances by some of the most accomplished flamenco performers in the world.

-Day 3: Drive From Madrid to León - Tour Salamanca
+Day 3: Drive to León, Explore Salamanca

+In the morning, you'll pick up your rental car and begin your road trip.
+Your first destination is the northern city of León, but you'll first stop about 2.5 hours west of Madrid, in Salamanca.
 Sitting on hills by the Tormes River, this city wears its historical legacy on its sleeve.
-Salamanca abounds with golden sandstone architecture overlaid with ochre-tinted Latin inscriptions, plus more Gothic/Baroque plazas and palaces than you can shake a stick at.
-One highlight is the Plaza Mayor, which is gorgeous after dark when the lights go on.
-Despite dating back to Celtic times, the spirit of the city is modern and youthful, which is due to the large student population enrolled in the Universidad de Salamanca.
+Salamanca abounds with golden sandstone architecture overlaid with ochre-tinted Latin inscriptions, plus plenty of Gothic/Baroque plazas and palaces.
+One highlight is the Plaza Mayor, which is particularly beautiful when the lights go on.
+Despite dating back to Celtic times, the city's spirit is modern and youthful due to the large student population at the Universidad de Salamanca.